-In Puerto Lucia, the current agents fee is about US$250, plus additional fees for Immigration and Customs, amounting to a total of around US$400.
+In Puerto Lucia, the 2012 agents fee was approx. US$250, plus additional fees for Immigration and Customs, amounting to a total of around US$400.

 From 2000 a “tasa por derechos de timbres consulares” (arrivals tax amounting to US$310) was introduced.
 Intended for large commercial vessels, this tax was charged to yachts by the agent in Puerto Lucia in 2011 until it was eliminated in June of that year due to uproar from the cruising fleet.

 Transito Escala Tecnica (technical stop): If you have to make an emergency stop in Ecuador due to technical reasons/for repairs, an application in advance can be made via an agent which negates all fees payable, as long as the stop is no longer than 2 weeks.

 The following agents are representing cruisers at the present time in Puerto Lucia (May 2014):

 - Certificate of Vaccination within 60 days before travel against panleukopenia felina and rabies.